 Fortunately, Airbnb has a Host Protection Insurance policy that provides liability coverage for up to $1 million for claims of bodily injury or third party property damage.
 This protects you from being sued by a guest who suffers some type of loss during their stay.

-Airbnb’s policy does not protect your property.
-And neither will your regular homeowner’s policy.
+However, Airbnb’s policy does not protect your property; and neither will your regular homeowner’s policy.